GaetanOff/Firewall-Template/README.md

 Iptables rules
 ============
-> Here is an example of a firewall that can be used for a minecraft server, to block exploits...
+> Here is an example of a firewall rules that can be used for a minecraft server, to block exploits...

 How it works ?
 ============